MarkHoeber/tools-tech-syllabus/source/intro.rst

 there are many more.
 You are encouraged to search on your own, and if you learn a trick we haven't covered, share it.

-You will need to spend 10 - 15 hours per week for this class.
+You will need to spend around 4-8 hours per week for this class.

 Class participation online, between class meetings, is expected.